 Let the cakes cool slightly and serve warm topped with icing.

 Enjoy this delicious mini carrot cake recipe for the holidays and any day of the year.
+If you’re looking for an easier dessert recipe, I recommend this Chocolate Lasagna recipe… it’s a no-bake recipe and so delicious.

 Here are some of my favorite kitchen appliances or baking essentials for making mini carrot cakes: